Options For Residential Chain Link Fence

 Galvanized vs Vinyl Coated Chain Link

-For residential use the choice between typical galvanized chain link and vinyl coated comes down to cost and appearance.
-Check out Choosing the right one for you involves understanding the differences and what effect they have on the fence:
+For use in residential chain link fence installation the choice between typical galvanized chain link and vinyl coated comes down to cost and appearance.
+Vinyl coated chain link is often referred to as “black chain link fence” due to black being one of the most popular color choices.
+Choosing the right one for you involves understanding the differences and what effect they have on the fence:

-- Cost – Vinyl coated chain link can cost up to twice as much as galvanized for the same gauge of wire.
+• Cost – Vinyl coated chain link can cost up to twice as much as galvanized for the same gauge of wire.

-- Appearance – We have all seen galvanized chain link which has a plain and industrial look.
+• Appearance – We have all seen galvanized chain link which has a plain and industrial look.
 Your only color option is its natural gray metal color.
 This may be fine for commercial installations but not desirable or allowed in residentially zoned areas.
 Vinyl coated is more attractive and will look better longer than galvanized chain link.

-- Durability – The main difference between a galvanized and vinyl coated chain link fence is vinyl coated adds an additional vinyl coating over the galvanized wire.
+• Durability – The main difference between a galvanized and vinyl coated chain link fence is vinyl coated adds an additional vinyl coating over the galvanized wire.
 Vinyl coated will be slightly more corrosion-resistant and last slightly longer as a result.

-Enhancements to a Chain Link Fence
+Chain Link Fence Privacy Options

 Not everyone enjoys the aesthetic properties of chain link fencing.
 The main advantages being low cost and durability.